-- 5.3.151 UK pension schemes can take a number of legal forms.
+5.3.214 UK pension schemes can take a number of legal forms.
 Some may be companies limited by guarantee; some may take the form of trusts; others may be unincorporated associations.
-Many obtain HMRC approval in order to achieve tax-exempt status. - Regulation 13(7)(c) 5.3.152 In respect of a pension, superannuation or similar scheme which provides retirement benefits for employees, where contributions are made by an employer or by way of deduction from an employee's wages and the scheme rules do not permit the assignment of a member's interest under the scheme [other than in two cases set out in Regulation 13(7)(c)], simplified due diligence may be applied (see section 5.4). - 5.3.153 For such a scheme, therefore, the firm need only satisfy itself that the customer qualifies for simplified due diligence in this way.
-In other cases, a pension scheme should be treated for AML/CTF purposes, and standard evidence obtained, according to its legal form. - Regulation 6(5)(b)(ii) 5.3.154 For a scheme that takes the form of a trust, an individual does not qualify as a beneficial owner through having control solely as a result of discretion delegated to him under s 34 of the Pensions Act.
+Many register with HMRC in order to achieve tax-exempt status.
+Most register with the Pension Regulator.
+Generally, evidence of registration with HMRC or the Pension Regulator, will be sufficient to meet identification and verification obligations in respect of most UK pension schemes.
+Regulation 13(7)(c) 5.3.215 In respect of a pension, superannuation or similar scheme which provides retirement benefits for employees, where contributions are made by an employer or by way of deduction from an employee's wages and the scheme rules do not permit the assignment of a member's interest under the scheme [other than in two cases set out in Regulation $13(7)(c)$], simplified due diligence may be applied (see section 5.4).
+5.3.216 For such a scheme, therefore, the firm need only satisfy itself that the customer qualifies for simplified due diligence in this way.
+Regulation 6(5)(b)(ii) 5.3.217 For a scheme that takes the form of a trust, an individual does not qualify as a beneficial owner through having control solely as a result of discretion delegated to him under s 34 of the Pensions Act.